clblamires/ninesjournal/_posts/2020-04-29-the-knight.md

 Myrtle lowered the sword.
 “Have mercy, please!” she cried.
 “My friend and I were in the woods and we got lost.
 We were just looking for something to eat.”

-“No, you didn’t,” the man replied.
+“No, that's not true,” the man replied.
 “You’re a bad thief and a bad liar.”
 He eyed Myrtle and Ickim for a moment.
-“Normally we’d just kill you and dump you in the stream, but I don’t see any reason for that.
+“Normally we’d just kill you and dump you in the stream, but I don’t see any reason for violence tonight.
+Nasty business.
 How’s about a trade?”

 Myrtle looked at Ickim.
 He sat up and rubbed his eyes.
 “What do you mean, ‘trade’?” she asked, her hands still gripping her sword.